hphelion/documentation/commercial/commerical.services-compute-overview.md

 ## For more information ##

 For information on how to operate your cloud we suggest you read the [OpenStack Operations Guide](http://docs.openstack.org/ops/).
 The *Architecture* section contains useful information about how an OpenStack Cloud is put together.
 However, the HP Helion OpenStack takes care of these details for you.
 The *Operations* section contains information on how to manage the system.

+The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
+We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.

+ <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>